richelbilderbeek/teaching/docs/papers/flat_course_fee/README.md

 ## Replies from other online teaching providers

-I have collected arguments from others, here I share an aggregate of these:
+I have collected arguments from others, here I share an aggregate of these.

+So far, all reactions have been strongly against the idea of a flat course fee for online courses.

+Here is an aggregate of the reasons given:

 - **The administrative cost is higher than the fee brings in**.
   This is especially true when attendants